My Dad, James William (Bill) Kerr, died on April 5th, 2017.

 My life has taken a sudden and big turn.
 My dad, who had a severe stroke 7 years ago, and is in a long term care center in Nelson, is dying.

 I got word on Monday, and drove straight here from Calgary.
 He was talking (a bit) when I arrived, and still very conscious and coherent.
 We all had a good chance to visit him, and say our goodbyes.
 Since then, he’s slipped very quickly.

 Bill’s eyes are mostly closed now, but occasionally he opens them, and looks right at you.
 As my sister Julie says, it’s like looking at a baby’s eyes.
 He’s a little blurry, but there’s no doubt that he’s there and connecting.
 He’s not in pain, but is laboring hard to leave his body.

 We’ve been vigiling with him since mid afternoon, and it’s a beautiful process.
 All six of us have been gathered around his bed, singing, crying, telling stories, chatting, and holding his hand.
 The Nelson Threshold Choir came (their inaugural bedside visit) and sang their beautiful healing songs.
 Friends and family have been sending photos, videos and messages from far and wide.The staff have been coming in from around the facility to kiss him goodbye.
 Bill is a very loved man.

-It’s 10 pm, the rest of the family has gone home for a rest, and I’m taking the night shift tonight.
-I’ll sleep on the couch in the shuffleboard room, so that the staff can wake me if there’s any change, and I can phone everyone else.
+It’s 10 pm, and the rest of the family has gone home for a rest, and I’m taking the night shift tonight.
+I’ll sleep on the couch in the shuffleboard room, so that the staff can wake me if there’s any change, and then I can phone everyone else.
 It’s hard to know how long this will take, and that mystery is part of the process.